What You’ll Learn 🎯

 FFT Analysis Ultimate guide, FFT Results

-At each frequency, coherence can be taken as a correlation coefficient (squared) which expresses the degree of the linear relationship between two variables, where the magnitudes of autospectra correspond to variances of those two variables and the magnitude of cross-spectrum corresponds to covariance.
+At each frequency, coherence can be interpreted as the squared correlation coefficient, which expresses the strength of the linear relationship between two variables.
+In this context, the magnitudes of the autospectra correspond to the variances of the signals, while the magnitude of the cross-spectrum corresponds to their covariance.

-There are four possible relationships between input A and output B:
+There are four possible types of relationships between input A and output B:

 Perfectly linear relationship